fivetran/dbt_apple_store_source/models/docs.md

 {% docs impressions_unique_device %} The number of impressions de-duplicated for unique devices; this metric is presumed to be de-duplicated daily as received from the source data, therefore, aggregating over a span of days is better done in the UI. {% enddocs %}

 {% docs installations%} An installation event is when the user opens the App after downloaded it (User Opt-In only).
-If the App was downloaded but not opened or opened offline, this will not count; if the user opts out of sending data back to Apple, there will also be no data here. {% enddocs %}
+If the App was downloaded but not opened or opened offline, this will not count; if the user opts out of sending data back to Apple, there will also be no data here.
+A value of 0 indicates there were 0 installations or no value from the source report that day. {% enddocs %}

 {% docs page_views %} When a user taps on a link from an app, website or App Clip card that brings them to your App Store product page, the immediate product page_view is attributed to the referring app, website, or App Clip. {% enddocs %}